Boeing Chinook (UK variants): Falklands War

 During the Falklands War, Chinooks were deployed by both the British and Argentinian forces.
 In April 1982, four Chinooks were loaded aboard the container ship MV Atlantic Conveyor bound for the Falkland Islands, to support the British operations.
 On 25 May 1982, the Chinook Bravo November was sent to pick up freight from HMS Glasgow.
 While the helicopter was airborne, Atlantic Conveyor was attacked by an Argentine Navy Dassault Super Étendard with an Exocet sea-skimming missile.
 Bravo November avoided the ship's destruction, assisted in the evacuation of the ship, and later landed on the aircraft carrier HMS Hermes, gaining the nickname "The Survivor".
 Owing to the rapid spread of fire and smoke aboard Atlantic Conveyor after the Exocet strike, it was not possible to fly any of the helicopters that remained on the ship's deck.

-One Argentine Army Chinook was captured intact by British Army after the surrender.
 RAF Chinooks were part of an estimated force of forty helicopters in the British task force, alongside Westland Sea King and Westland Wessex helicopters.